Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Methods

-In the DMFT part, 5$f$ orbitals of plutonium were treated as correlated.
-The four-fermions' interaction matrix was parameterized using the Coulomb interaction $U = 5.0$~eV and the Hund's exchange $J_H=0.6$~eV via the Slater integrals~\cite{PhysRevB.59.9903}.
-The fully localized limit scheme was used to calculate the double-counting term for impurity self-energy function~\cite{jpcm:1997}.
-The vertex-corrected one-crossing approximation (OCA) impurity solver~\cite{PhysRevB.64.115111} was employed to solve the resulting multi-orbital Anderson impurity models.
-Meanwhile, the hybridization expansion version of continuous-time quantum Monte Carlo quantum impurity solver (dubbed as CTQMC)~\cite{RevModPhys.83.349,PhysRevLett.97.076405} was also used to solve the resulting multi-orbital impurity models for comparison.
-In order to reduce the computational resources required, we not only utilized the good quantum numbers $N$ (total occupancy) and $J$ (total angular momentum) to classify the atomic eigenstates, but also made a severe truncation ($N \in$ [3, 7]) for the local Hilbert space~\cite{PhysRevB.75.155113}.
-The convergence criteria for charge and energy were $10^{-5}$ e and $10^{-5}$ Ry, respectively.
-It is worth mentioning that the advantage of OCA impurity solver lies in the real axis self-energy, the direct output $\Sigma (\omega)$ were applied to calculate the momentum-resolved spectral functions $A(\mathbf{k},\omega)$ and density of states $A(\omega)$, as well as other physical observables.
+For the correlated 5$f$ electrons of plutonium, the DMFT part solves the quantum impurity model, which treats the plutonium atoms as a single impurity site and all 5$f$ orbitals are correlated.
+Above all, the electrostatic interaction was expressed as parametrical Slater's determinants~\cite{PhysRevB.59.9903}, so the Coulomb interaction was empirically chosen as $U = 5.0$~eV and the Hund's exchange $J_H=0.6$~eV which were diffusely used and suitable for plutonium-based compounds~\cite{PhysRevB.101.125123}.
+Furthermore, to subtract the double-counted term of interaction in the DFT part, we carefully selected the fully localized limit double-counting scheme to compute the impurity self-energy function~\cite{jpcm:1997}.
+In particular, we adopted the vertex-corrected one-crossing approximation (OCA) impurity solver~\cite{PhysRevB.64.115111} to solve the multi-orbital Anderson impurity models which greatly reduces the calculation burden compared to the hybridization expansion version of continuous-time quantum Monte Carlo quantum impurity solver (dubbed as CTQMC)~\cite{RevModPhys.83.349,PhysRevLett.97.076405} for comparison.
+It should be pointed out that the size of operator matrix is $2^{14} \times 2^{14}$ for the 5$f$ electronic shell, which requires huge computer memory to save the data, and consumes considerable computing resources.
+To further reduce the computational resources required, the good quantum numbers $N$ (total occupancy) and $J$ (total angular momentum) were employed to classify the atomic eigenstates.
+Furthermore, the truncation was adopted by considering only those atomic eigenstates whose occupancy $N$ satisfying $N \in [N_{low}, N_{high}]$ will be taken into accounts in the local trace evaluation.
+Fortunately, a truncation ($N \in$ [3, 7]) is adequate for the local Hilbert space~\cite{PhysRevB.75.155113} to derive converged 5$f$ electronic states.
+To ensure the accuracy of the self-consistent calculation, the charge and energy convergence criteria were set as $10^{-5}$ e and $10^{-5}$ Ry, respectively.
+It is noteworthy that the advantage of OCA impurity solver lies in the real axis self-energy, the direct output $\Sigma (\omega)$ were used to obtain the momentum-resolved spectral functions $A(\mathbf{k},\omega)$ and density of states $A(\omega)$, as well as other physical observables.